 Lastly, prepare the lemon glaze by stirring 1 1/2 cups of icing sugar into the freshly squeezed juice of 1 lemon.
 Whisk until smooth.
 When the cookies have cooled, dip each cookie in the glaze and let the excess drip off.

 - If you don’t have Galliano liqueur, substitute with the same amount of freshly squeezed lemon juice or limoncello liqueur.

 - Avoid over handling the dough with your hands as it is very sticky.

 - Be sure to shake off excess flour when shaping the cookies before placing on your baking sheets.

 - Allow the glaze to completely harden, about an hour, before storing in an airtight container.

 - These cookies can be frozen.
 Just make sure to place a sheet of waxed or parchment paper in between layers of cookies to prevent the glaze from sticking.
 You can defrost an hour before serving.

 Italian Lemon Glazed Cookies are just one more of those essential Italian cookies that everyone should have a good recipe for.
 I hope you enjoy these and if you make them don’t hesitate to let me know how much you like them by using #mangiabedda or @mangiabedda on Facebook or Instagram.
 And feel free to share this post with your friends!

-Here are a few other favorite Italian cookies for you to try!
+Here are more favorite Italian cookies for you to try!